cmorace/python-course-web/docs/_sources/index.rst.txt

 4. Accessing list elements by index:

-   Python, like most programming languages, uses `zero-based` indexing.
+   Python, like most programming languages, uses "zero-based" indexing.

    .. code:: python

       my_list = ["red", "green", "blue"]
       first_color = my_list[0]

-   We can use an index to `iterate` over a list.
+   We can use an index to "iterate" over a list.

    .. code:: python